 Happy New Year!

 This begins our 20th year of FLU.
-As always, I welcome any ideas for improving this service and any comments, so please send me an e-mail.
+As always, I welcome any ideas for improving this service and any comments, so please contact me by using this form.

 • • •

 The Wisconsin Inter-Professional Committee on Divorce (WIPCOD) is an organization bringing together professionals from various fields all dedicated to providing ongoing learning to help us help our divorcing clients and their families.
 They bring to Wisconsin nationally recognized presenters to provide a forum for the exchange of innovative methods of dealing with the issues affecting divorcing families.

 The dates of the organization’s next two-day conference at the Kalahari in the Dells are April 25 and 26, 2019.

 This year’s topics are: Parents with Personality Disorders and Outcomes for their Children presented by Dr. Greg Lester, a clinical and consulting psychologist with practices in Texas and Colorado.
 The second day’s topic presented by Dr. Robin Deutsch, Director of the Center of Excellence for Children, Families and the Law at William James College, is entitled Step Up Planning and Resisting and Refusing Placement.

 Additional information about the speakers and the program as well as registration information can be found at its website.
 The registration fee of $280 covers both full-day programs, continental breakfasts and lunches both days, and a networking reception on Thursday evening.
 The one day fee is $160.
 Register early and avail yourself of a very favorable block room rate at the Kalahari on Wednesday and Thursday evenings.

 Thoughts on Family Law